-Logistics startup CriticaLog set to raise Rs 150 crore to fuel expansion
+CriticaLog investment news-set to raise Rs 150 crore for fuel expansion

 CriticaLog India Pvt.
-Ltd., a provider of critical logistics solutions, is set to raise around Rs 150 crore in Series-A funding from new investors to fund its expansion.
+Ltd., a provider of critical logistics solutions, is the subject of recent CriticaLog investment news, as the company is set to raise around Rs 150 crore in Series-A funding from new investors to fund its expansion.

 The seven-year-old start-up company has so far raised only seed funding from Switzerland-based LoGon Investments.